-- DOHC engine covers in 3D Aluminium CNC - EUR 149,95 per piece
+- DOHC engine covers in 3D Aluminium CNC - EUR 550,00 per set

-* This is a special designed bracket for the original Instrument for a more integrated position and the "classic round look".
+* This is a special designed bracket with speedometer ring made of aluminum and ABS housing for the original Instrument for a more integrated position and the "classic round look".

-- Headlight classic with internal DE Projector ** - EUR 229,95
+- Headlight classic with internal DE Projector ** --- SOLD OUT ---

 ** All Headlights with aluminum holder and mounting from below